we-ready/notebook/English/junior.6.md

 A: Do you get up early in the morning?
 B: Why, yes!
 A: What do you usually do after you get up?
+B: I do [ ... ].
+It's good [ ... ].

+[1]
+- morning exercises
+- some reading aloud
+- some cleaning

+[2]
-B: I do morning exercises (some reading aloud, some cleaning).
-It's good to have plenty of exercise (to read aloud often, to help with the housework).
+- to have plenty of exercise
+- to read aloud often
+- to help with the housework

 ### B

 A: What are good manners in your country?
+B: It's good manners [ ... ].
+- to wait in line
+- to eat quietly
-B: It's good manners to wait in line (to eat quietly, not to shout in public).
+- not to shout in public.

 A: I see.
 But what are bad manners?
-B: It's bad manners to be rude to people (to spit in public, to come late to class or a meeting).
+B: It's bad manners [ ... ].
+- to be rude to people
+- to spit in public
+- to come late to class or a meeting

 ## TEXT